Michael Peto: Career

 Peto's major interest lay in the study of the human form in its natural surroundings.
 He is considered by some to be one of the supreme masters of this aspect of photographic art.
 He photographed portraits and candid shots of many famous figures from the worlds of politics, art and entertainment.
 During the 1950s and 1960s, Peto photographed many figures of the London arts scenes.
 His photographs of the ballet partnership of Dame Margot Fonteyn and the young Russian refugee dancer Rudolf Nureyev, who joined her at the Royal Ballet, were known internationally.
-In 1962 he was featured in the fifth episode of the Granada Television produced schools television series Art in the Making.
+In 1962 he was featured in the fifth episode of the Granada Television produced schools television series.
 So far it is not known whether or not this episode survives.

 He was commissioned in 1965 to take still photographs of The Beatles during the making of their film Help!.
 During the digitisation of the Michael Peto Collection, which is held by Archive Services, University of Dundee, in 2002, 500 previously unpublished photographs of the Beatles taken during the making of Help! were reported to have been uncovered.
 His photographs became known for their candid and expressive quality.

 Peto also photographed several prominent British political figures of the 1950s and 1960s including Winston Churchill, Clement Attlee, Harold Wilson and Edward Heath.
 He also photographed world leaders such as Israel's P.M.Golda Meir and Soviet Union's first secretary Nikita Khrushchev.
 He also toured the Middle East with Save the Children.

 Michael Peto died at age 62 on Christmas Day 1970.
 The Michael Peto Photographic Collection is now held and administered by Archive Services at the University of Dundee, Scotland, which holds the copyright.